shynline/ktorchannel/README.md

 ## Usage
 Using KtorChannel is super easy.

--First you need to a consumer
+-First you need a consumer

 A consumer is a subclass of `WebSocketConsumer` and it will be created once per WebSocket connection
 ```